djadiya/swan-testautomation/README.md

 python3 textfsm_module.py

 ==================
+Testing method for logs: Collect part of docker logs corresponding to performating action.
+Used part of docker logs collected to verify action performed based tests.

 Taking action ("bash docker restart SwanAgent") and saving docker logs corresponding to it in /tmp/new/dockerlogs.log on each device: